 The Convention on Biological Diversity (CBD) stresses the close relationship between agriculture activities and biodiversity, considering three levels of biodiversity: genetic level diversity; agrobiodiversity at production system level; and ecosystem level (wild) biodiversity.
 The way agriculture is practiced influences all three levels.
-Attempts to develop indicators of biodiversity for agriculture systematically consider a large number of sub-indicator, with no universally agreed sustainability criteria.
-Considering these constraints, and the importance of addressing biodiversity in the construction of Indicator 2.4.1, it is proposed to develop a sub-indicator that captures the efforts towards more biodiversity-friendly agriculture, by identifying a limited list of practices that are conducive to biodiversity conservation.
+Attempts to develop indicators of biodiversity for agriculture systematically consider a large number of sub-indicators, with no universally agreed sustainability criteria.
+Considering these constraints, and the importance of addressing biodiversity in the construction of Indicator 2.4.1, it is proposed to develop a sub-indicator that captures the efforts towards more sustainable agriculture that better contributes to biodiversity, by identifying a limited list of practices that are conducive to biodiversity conservation.

 Coverage: All farm types